Pennsylvania Fly Fishing 4 min read

 The nearest airport to Youghiogheny River is Pittsburgh International Airport.
 You can travel to any major or municipal airport in Western Pennsylvania and arrive at your destination after a few hours of scenic driving.

-There are a variety of campgrounds to choose from in the area.
-Kentuck Campground in Ohiopyle State Park is right on the river and a great option.
-Montour Trail Campground is located in Southwestern Pennsylvania and offers close proximity to many other quality fisheries in the region.
-Comfort Inn is a reasonably priced lodging option, with comfortable and clean rooms.
+There are a variety of campgrounds in the area.
+Kentuck Campground in Ohiopyle State Park is a great option on the river.
+Montour Trail Campground is located in Southwestern Pennsylvania and offers proximity to many other quality fisheries in the region.
+Comfort Inn is a reasonably priced lodging option with comfortable and clean rooms.

 Looking for more places to fish?
 Visit our DIY Guide to the Best Fly Fishing in Pennsylvania.